bcbio/bcbio-nextgen/docs/contents/atac.md

 # ATAC-seq
 The ATAC-seq pipeline in bcbio follows recommendations from the [ENCODE ATAC-seq pipeline](https://www.encodeproject.org/atac-seq/) and [Yiwei Niu's excellent guide](https://yiweiniu.github.io/blog/2019/03/ATAC-seq-data-analysis-from-FASTQ-to-peaks/).

+The following steps are taken within the bcbio pipeline:

+* Aligns the reads
-bcbio aligns the reads and cleans up the alignments, removing duplicates, multimappers and reads aligning to mitochondria.
-It then breaks up the BAM files into separate BAM files for nucleosome free (NF), mononucleosome (MN), dinucleosome (DN) and trinucleosome (TN) fractions and calls peaks separately on each fraction and also calls peaks on all of the fractions together.
+* Cleans up the alignments by removing duplicates, multimappers and any reads aligning to mitochondria.
+* BAM files are then split into separate BAM files for nucleosome free (NF), mononucleosome (MN), dinucleosome (DN) and trinucleosome (TN) fractions
+* Peaks are called separately on each fraction and also calls peaks on all of the fractions together.

-Consensus peaks of the nucleosome free peaks are created by choosing the peak with the highest score when peaks overlap, described more in depth in the [bedops documentation](https://bedops.readthedocs.io/en/latest/content/usage-examples/master-list.html).
+* Consensus peaks of the nucleosome free peaks are created by choosing the peak with the highest score when peaks overlap, described more in depth in the [bedops documentation](https://bedops.readthedocs.io/en/latest/content/usage-examples/master-list.html).
-A matrix of peak counts is created with featureCounts that can be used with downstream count-based differential expression callers like DESeq2/limma/edgeR.
+* A matrix of peak counts is created with featureCounts that can be used with downstream count-based differential expression callers like DESeq2/limma/edgeR.

 ENCODE quality control metrics and other quality control information is added to the [MultiQC](https://multiqc.info) report.
 A separate ATAC-seq specific quality control report is generated using [ataqv](https://github.com/ParkerLab/ataqv).

-For CHIP-seq analysis use this config: [chip_seq.yaml](https://github.com/bcbio/bcbio-nextgen/blob/master/config/examples/chip_seq.yaml).

 ## Description of example dataset
 We will be using [ENCSR312LQX](https://www.encodeproject.org/experiments/ENCSR312LQX) and